-Newcomers to the Enneagram might be wondering what this unique symbol represents.
+Newcomers to the Enneagram might be wondering what all the hype is about.
 You might be asking, what is the Enneagram of Personality?
-And how is this odd looking symbol relevant to me and my personality?
-Represented in the symbol is the Enneagram Philosophy, which we discuss briefly in this post.
-We also take a look at how the Enneagram came to be in our lives today.
+And how is this odd looking symbol below relevant to me and my personality?
+Represented in the symbol is the Enneagram philosophy, which we discuss briefly in this post.
+We will also take a look at how the Enneagram can positively influence your life.

 The Enneagram of Personality